 Wage assignments and wage garnishments are not the same.
 Each reflects a different process subject to different applicable laws.
-With the DOL Wage and Hour Division audits on the rise, financial leaders should internally audit their own processes to ensure compliance and efficiency while minimizing stress and anxiety for the employer and the employee.
+While there is always potential for a DOL Wage and Hour Division audit, financial leaders should internally audit their own processes to ensure compliance and efficiency while minimizing stress and anxiety for the employer and the employee.
 Here are three things to consider when conducting those audits.

 Wage assignments and wage garnishments differ in many ways.
 In fact, a wage assignment is not a garnishment.
-A wage assignment is a voluntary agreement between the employee and creditor where an amount is withheld from the employee's paycheck to satisfy a debt owed to the creditor, whereas under a wage garnishment, the amount withheld from the employee's check is typically obtained through a court order initiated by the creditor.
+A wage assignment is a voluntary agreement between the employee and creditor where an amount is withheld from the employee's paycheck to satisfy a debt owed to a third-party recipient, whereas under a wage garnishment, the amount withheld from the employee's check is typically obtained through a court order initiated by the creditor.

 Adding to the compliance challenge, there are several different types of wage garnishments, often with differing rules for each.
 For example, child support, bankruptcy and student loans are all types of wage garnishments.
 Wage garnishments for child support obligations are substantially governed by state law, which varies state to state, whereas garnishments for a bankruptcy plan are governed by federal law and garnishments for student loan debts are governed by either state or federal law, depending on the financing.

 Businesses must be able to confirm when wage garnishments are initiated, when they cease and when more than one applies and in what order.
 This is what can make these withholdings complex — and messy.
 By having trackable systems in place, efficiency can be achievable.